duncanbradley/ChoroplethMagnitude/additional_related_work.md

 mention that further study should look at classified choropleths.

 Extending the legend to incorporate values won’t be appropriate for every task

+Studies manipulating the design of legends for other types of maps have illustrating how cognitive processing of a legend influences use of maps.
+Li and Qin (2014) - investigated visual search performance in legends, with a focus on formatting.
+Following Gestalt principles, proximity between icons and corresponding text was the most influential aspect of spacing.
+Gołębiowska (2015)- simple task performance was similar across all three legend arrangements (list legend, grouped legend, natural legend), but user preferences depend on legends’ suitability for specific tasks.
+Edler et al. (2020) - Coloured dots in legend corresponding to items at different locations on a map - In keeping with left-hemisphere specialised language processing, legends presented on the right are processed more quickly than those on the left.
+The role of legends for developing an initial understanding, with fixation on map legends decreasing as exposure to map increased (Hepburn et al. 2021).
+Demonstrates building up of a cognitive representation of that information.
+This demonstrates that the design of the map itself is not the only thing that influences the information exctracted from a cartographic display.
+The design of legend affects how people interpret, interact with, the map, and good legend design will facilitate cognitive processing.